SAP/fundamental/docs/pages/components/list-group.md

 <br>

-## List with Check boxes
+## List with Checkboxes

-Checkboxes can be used on the left, that enables the user to select multiple items for bulk actions.
+Checkboxes can be include on the left of each line for such purposes as bulk actions.

 {% capture list-group-actions-form %}
 <ul class="fd-list-group">